 Silken tofu can replace dairy products in just about any creamy recipe.
 (It can sometimes replace eggs, too!)
 I’ve been using it a lot in salad dressings and dips lately.
 It also gives “cream” pies a velvety smooth texture.

-For some reason, my local Whole Foods doesn’t sell the aseptic packs of silken tofu, so I’ve been buying it by the case from Amazon.
+I like to buy silken tofu by the case.
 Unlike water-packed tubs, the aseptic packages can be safely kept at room temperature, so I store them in my little pantry.

 Soaked raw cashews will also make foods creamy, but I’ve been hearing more and more from readers who are looking for nut-free recipes.
 While I do love cooking with cashews, I want to make sure that people with food allergies can most of my recipes, especially at parties and holiday get-togethers.
 Tofu is way less fattening that cashews, so you can eat more!